-The Committee is required to report annually to the Legislature.
+The committee is required to report annually to the Legislature.
 This report is published at the start of the regular session and covers the preceding calendar year.
-It contains statistical information regarding rulemaking in the various state agencies as well as summaries of all objections voted by the Committee during the preceding year.
+It contains statistical information regarding rulemaking in the various state agencies as well as summaries of all objections voted by the committee during the preceding year.
+The committee voted no formal objections during 2012.

-The Committee maintains a continuous review of the statutory authority upon which each administrative rule is based and notifies the agency if its authority is eliminated or significantly changed by repeal, amendment, or decision of a court of last resort.
-Following each session of the Legislature, the Committee reviews each law signed by the Governor or allowed to become law without his signature and determines whether the law will have a probable effect on an agency's rules.
+The committee maintains a continuous review of the statutory authority upon which each administrative rule is based and notifies the agency if its authority is eliminated or significantly changed by repeal, amendment, or decision of a court of last resort.
+Following each session of the Legislature, the committee reviews each law signed by the Governor or allowed to become law without his signature and determines whether the law will have a probable effect on an agency's rules.
 If so, the affected agency is notified.

 If the reviewing attorneys have concerns that a proposed or existing rule may not be authorized or exceeds the delegated rulemaking authority, the agency is contacted.
 Often, the agency agrees that there is no authority for the rule and withdraws or amends the rule to meet the staff concerns.
-If there is disagreement about whether or not there is authority for the rule, the rule is scheduled for consideration by the full Committee.
-The agency may appear before the Committee and present argument and evidence in support of its rule.
-If, after hearing the agency's Committee argument, the does statutory not find authority for the rule, an objection is voted and the agency statutory has а period in which to respond.
-If the agency refuses to modify or withdraw a rule to which the Committee has objected, public notice of the objection is given and a notation accompanies the rule when it is published in the Florida Administrative Code.
+If there is disagreement about whether or not there is authority for the rule, the rule is scheduled for consideration by the full committee.
+The agency may appear before the committee and present argument and evidence in support of its rule.
+If, after hearing the agency's committee argument, the does not find statutory authority for the rule, an objection is voted and the agency has a period defined by statute in which to respond.

-In the event that an agency fails to initiate administrative action to meet an objection voted by the Committee, the Committee is authorized to submit to the President of the Senate and Speaker of the House a recommendation that legislation be introduced to modify or suspend the adoption of a proposed rule, or amend or repeal an existing rule.
-If the
+If the agency refuses to modify or withdraw a rule to which the committee has objected, public notice of the objection is given and a notation accompanies the rule when it is published in the Florida Administrative Code.

-Committee votes to recommend the introduction of legislation, the Committee is required to notify the agency of its action, and may request that the agency temporarily suspend the rule or suspend the adoption of a proposed rule, pending consideration of proposed legislation during the next regular session of the Legislature.
-The agency must respond to the Committee within a specified time either by temporarily suspending the rule or suspending the adoption of a proposed rule, or by notifying the Committee that it refuses to suspend the rule or rule adoption.
-The Committee is required to prepare bills to modify or suspend the adoption of a proposed rule, or to amend or repeal an existing rule, in accordance with rules of the Senate and the House of Representatives for introduction in the next regular legislative session. proposed bill is presented to the Senate President and House Speaker along with the Committee recommendation.
+In the event that an agency fails to initiate administrative action to meet an objection voted by the committee, the committee is authorized to submit to the President of the Senate and Speaker of the House a recommendation that legislation be introduced to modify or suspend the adoption of a proposed rule, or amend or repeal an existing rule.
+If the committee votes to recommend the introduction of legislation, the committee is required to notify the agency of its action, and may request that the agency temporarily suspend the rule or suspend the adoption of a proposed rule, pending consideration of proposed legislation during the next regular session of the Legislature.
+The agency must respond to the committee within a specified time either by temporarily suspending the rule or suspending the adoption of a proposed rule, or by notifying the committee that it refuses to suspend the rule or rule adoption.
+The committee is required to prepare bills to modify or suspend the adoption of a proposed rule, or to amend or repeal an existing rule, in accordance with rules of the Senate and the House of Representatives for introduction in the next regular legislative session.
+The proposed bill is presented to the Senate President and House Speaker along with the committee recommendation.

-The Committee constantly monitors judicial decisions in administrative law and advises the agency when either its statutory rulemaking authority or its rules are affected by these decisions.
+The committee constantly monitors judicial decisions in administrative law and advises the agency when either its statutory rulemaking authority or its rules are affected by these decisions.